-Conversely, distancing the sprinkling from the other blood manipulations by delaying it to the end of the ritual focuses the audience’s entire attention in this manipulation.
+Delaying the sprinkling until the end of the ritual, thus separated it from the other actions involving the blood manipulations, forces the audience to focus their entire attention on this act.
 On the one hand, the use of the oil is reminiscent of the early stages of the ritual, when the oil was sprinkled on the Altar to sanctify it (11).
-At the same time, the blood manipulation connects with the blood given to the Altar afterwards, as detailed below.
-Postponing the sprinkling creates a prominent visual dimension at the end of the ritual, where the red blood makes another appearance and marks Aaron and his sons as priests, concluding the sanctification of the priests with a climax.
+At the same time, the blood manipulation connects this act with the blood given upon the Altar afterwards, as detailed below.
+Postponing the sprinkling creates a prominent visual dimension at the end of the ritual, where the red blood appears again, marking Aaron and his sons as priests and concluding their sanctification with a climax.

 According to Lev.
-8, the sprinkling is the final action passively performed upon the priests.
-At this point, Moses turns to the priests and addresses them directly, and imparts the laws of eating the offerings.
+8, the sprinkling is the final action that is passively performed upon the priests.
+At this point, Moses turns to the priests and addresses them directly, imparting the laws of eating the offerings:

 Lev.
 8